meilisearch/documentation/reference/api/typo_tolerance.md

 _Child route of the [settings route](/reference/api/settings.md)._

-The `typo-tolerance` route allows you to configure the typo tolerance settings for an index.
+This route allows you to configure the typo tolerance settings for an index.

 Typo tolerance settings can also be updated directly through the [global settings route](/reference/api/settings.md#update-settings) along with the other settings.